dataronio/juvix/doc/STYLEGUIDE.md

 Note that the comments are not pointing to any argument, as there are placed after the `->`.
-To fix this, the `->` should be placed at the beginning of the lines, and the code formatter will correctly work.
+To fix this, the `->` should be placed at the beginning of the lines, and the code formatter will work correctly.

 Imports
 -------